TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/Learning/What I've Learnt for Next Project.md

 You can call it by (Name of Class)::(Name of Method).
 Use the "::".
 When you call a static method, you can only call other static methods and static member variables.
 FMath:: is probs a good built in Unreal static methods to see how they do it.

+Timeline Nodes
+Not the easiest thing to work with.
+It's not friendly with GAS.